SankalpSTG/Full-Stack-Development-Interview-Questions/README.md

 ### Q. Explain Scope in Javascript?
 ### Q. What frameworks have you used in Node JS?
 ### Q. What component libraries have you used in React?
+### Q. Design a simple form which will have name, email and password as input.
+Send the form data to a URL and display the response.
+Create a retry mechanism for making requests if the same fails or use asyncjs to retry.
+### Q. Make a get request to a URL and save the response in a file.
+Create a retry mechanism if the same fails or use asyncjs to retry.